tianheg/read/src/eloquent-javascript.md

 ### Recursion

 > The dilemma of speed versus elegance is an interesting one.
 You can see it as a kind of continuum between human-friendliness and machine-friendliness.
 Almost any program can be made faster by making it bigger and more convoluted.
 The programmer has to find an appropriate balance.

+### Growing functions

+> A useful principle is to refrain from adding cleverness unless you are absolutely sure you’re going to need it.
+It can be tempting to write general “frameworks” for every bit of functionality you come across.
+Resist that urge.
+You won’t get any real work done—you’ll be too busy writing code that you never use.